openqasm/openqasm/source/language/openpulse.rst

 In this simple example, the signal chain is composed of two electro-optic modulators (EOM) and an acousto-optic deflector (AOD).
 The EOMs put sidebands on the laser light while the AOD diffracts the light in an amount proportional to the frequency of the RF drive.
-This example was chosen because it is similar in spirit to the work by Levine et al. except that phase control is exerted using virtual Z gates on the AODs -- requiring frame tracking of the qubit frequency yet application of a tone that maps to the qubit position (i.e. requires the use of a sideband).
+This example was chosen because it is similar in spirit to the work by Levine et al.:cite:`levine2019` except that phase control is exerted using virtual Z gates on the AODs -- requiring frame tracking of the qubit frequency yet application of a tone that maps to the qubit position (i.e. requires the use of a sideband).

 The program aims to perform a Hahn echo sequence on q1, and a Ramsey sequence on q2 and q3.